lottehime/Unity-Project-Cleaner/README.md

 ## Extension:
 Add additional file types to be filtered out, remove warnings and confirmations, set the working directory and work recursively, etc.
-Just remember; either delete the `Library` folder, or leave it's contents alone.
-Don't alter it's contents if you don't delete it entirely!
+Just remember; either delete the `Library` folder, or leave its contents alone.
+Don't alter its contents if you don't delete it entirely!
 You'll get some frankensteined meta data on rebuild / re-open and cause damage to your project.